THE TULSA PRE-K PROJECT

 CRITICAL THINKING AND K-12 EDUCATION

-Professor Bill Gormley is writing a book on Critical Thinking and K-12 Education.
+Professor Bill Gormley has written a new book, The Critical Advantage: Developing Critical Thinking Skills in School (Harvard Education Press, 2017).
 In this book, he argues that critical thinking is of vital importance to educational excellence and economic success and that it transcends the transient programs and initiatives with which it is commonly associated, including AP courses, IB courses, and the Common Core.
 He notes that critical thinking often overlaps with creative thinking and problem solving and he cites numerous examples of blended thinking, including some that led to highly celebrated discoveries (Nobel prizes) and historic initiatives (the Constitution of the U.S.).

 A key theme of the book is that critical thinking takes different forms, depending on whether one’s goal is college readiness, career readiness, or civic readiness.
 For these rather different goals, educators might focus on textual analysis (college readiness), problem solving (career readiness), or deliberative (civic readiness) skills.
 Another theme is that disadvantaged students do not enjoy the same access to critical thinking (e.g., open classrooms, outstanding teachers) as more affluent students.
 A third theme is that critical thinking instruction should begin early.
 Even four-year-olds can learn the relationship between velocity and slope!